sirikon/ebro/docs/README.md

 ## Conditional existence

 Tasks can be configured to only exist when another task already exists using the `if_tasks_exist` parameter.
-Additionally, we can `require` tasks only if the referenced task exists, and ignore the requirement otherwise.
+Additionally, we can `require` tasks only if the referenced task exists by using the `?` suffix, and ignore the requirement otherwise.

 With this configuration, as the task `restic` doesn't exist, `configure-backups` will not exist either, but that's okay, because `server`'s reference to it was optional.